 Use our interactive map to find your City Council Representative.

 |Member||Title||Campaign Finance Report|

 |Rainey Rogers||Mayor Pro Tem - District 2||Report Archive|

 |Geré Feltus||Council Member - District 3||Report Archive|

 |Charlie Philips||Council Member - At Large 1||Report Archive|

 |Patrick Cloutier||Council Member - At Large 2||Report Archive|

-George Fuller was elected Mayor of McKinney in May 2017.
+George Fuller was elected Mayor of McKinney in May 2017 and re-elected in May 2021.
 He is a builder and developer of custom homes and commercial properties with George C. Fuller Contracting.